 - Visual Pun: The "dog-fish".

-- Weakened by the Light: The merpeople burn up in sunlight, or as we lster find out harsh artificial lighting.
+- Weakened by the Light: The merpeople burn up in sunlight (or artificial light, as shown later in the film).
 The only reason they can stay in the bay in Hinashi Town is because of the shadows cast by the cliff.

 - Youkai: Ningyo are technically youkai.